-BIO 210 Introduction to Human Anatomy and Physiology (3-0-3).

-Provides a basic foundation in human anatomy and physiology with an emphasis on the normal functions of the major human organ systems.
+Anatomy and Physiology (3-0-3).
+Provides a basic foundation in human anatomy and physiology with an emphasis on the normal functions of emphasis on the normal functions of the major human organ systems.
 Discusses current literature on some human diseases resulting from dysfunction.
-Prerequisites: BIO 101 and BIO 101L.
+Prerequisites: BIO 101 and BIO 1011.